So, you log-in to your Google My Business listing and you see that your business has been suspended.

 To find out exactly what you need to provide, though, contact Google My Business Support.

 There may be some cases in which Google will lift the suspension via alternative methods such as video or phone verification.
 Google will determine if your business qualifies for these less-intensive solutions.

-No matter what process Google chooses to use to reinstate your listing, it is absolutely crucial to follow their instructions quickly and thoroughly.
+No matter what process Google uses to reinstate your listing, it is absolutely crucial to follow their instructions quickly and thoroughly.
 You’ll also need to be patient with Google.
-Trying to rush the process can raise additional red flags and may lead to your business being permanently black-listed.
+Trying to rush the process can raise additional red flags and may lead to your business being permanently blacklisted.

 To recap, a suspended listing isn’t the end of the world, and it happens to a large number of businesses across the country.